Old-Fashioned Southern Blackberry Cobbler

 Preparation Steps

-- In a separate medium bowl, whisk together 1.5 cups flour, 0.75 cup sugar, baking powder, and salt.
+- In a medium bowl, whisk together the flour, 1 cup of sugar, baking powder, and salt.

-- Bake for 35-45 minutes, or until the topping is golden brown and the filling is bubbly.
-If the topping starts to brown too quickly, you can loosely tent it with foil.
+- Bake for 45 to 50 minutes, or until the top is golden brown and the fruit is bubbling.

 Notes